Prelude

 sudo /etc/init.d/heartbeat stop

-If you got this far with no problems then congratulations, Heartbeat is running and your web tier will survive failure of a node.
-You can skip to the next section to see it working in the browser.
+If this all worked, congratulations -- Heartbeat is running and your web tier will survive a node failure.
+Skip ahead to see it in the browser.

-If you see some lines in the ha-log file telling you that the message queue is filling up then it's likely the two nodes can't communicate with each other.
-Check that you opened UDP port 694 on the firewall of both boxes.
+If you see messages about the message queue filling up, the two nodes can't talk to each other.
+Double-check that UDP port 694 is open on *both* boxes:

 heartbeat[6148]: 2008/06/24_11:05:09 ERROR: Message hist queue is filling up (500 messages in queue)